orlof/dcpu-admiral/README.md

    of collections (other than the total memory available)

 <h6>Implementation Principles</h6>
+ - "First make it work.
+Then make it right.
+Then make it fast."
  - Memory allocation targets:
    - 32 768 words for heap
    - 8 192 words for stack